giuseppesanseverino/ROOTS/README.md

 <img width="644" alt="Picture1" src="https://github.com/user-attachments/assets/cb97ea9a-09d0-4a27-afbc-5b251e51c549" />

+A demo of the UI is available (only as temporary link) here: [Link](https://f40a73ab41374fc9a6.gradio.live/)

 ### System implementation

 - Search string is given directly to an embedding model, which tokenize the query and calculates an embedding.